 Open Mon-Fri noon-7pm, Sat noon-8pm, Sun noon-5pm.
 A relatively new collective of local artists, art spaces, and galleries, many of them inspired by Burning Man.
 If you have some spare time and want to check out some of the local avant garde, this is one of the best places to start.

 The Potentialist Workshop

 2275 Dickerson Road – 775-391-0278 – map

-A new and exciting experiment in collaborative space showing over-the-edge local theater and film productions, very popular among the local burner arts scene.
+An exciting experiment in collaborative space showing over-the-edge local theater and film productions, very popular among the local arts scene.
 Closeby and kindred to the Reno Art Works, highly recommended you check some of the productions out if you are in town and have some spare time!
 Call ahead for current showings and times.

 Black Rock Bicycles